mycrl/media-rs/README.md

 ### What stage is the project at now?

-Only supports rtmp push to websocket flv, currently this project is in the early development stage, and only implements the basic media server framework.
+Only supports rtmp push to websocket/http flv, currently this project is in the early development stage, and only implements the basic media server framework.

-### Next?
+### next?

 In order to make this project sustainable and reduce complexity, I will introduce ffmpeg to help me process the conversion of media container packages, or if there is a need for subsequent audio and video encoding conversion, I will also use ffmpeg for processing.